Automating Home Network Security with Python and Open Source Tools

 Tools and Resources

-Here are the key tools I use:
+Here are the key tools I use in my homelab:

-- nmap: Network discovery and port scanning
+- nmap 7.94.0: Network discovery and port scanning

-- Pi-hole: DNS filtering and logging
+- Pi-hole: DNS filtering and logging (I configured mine on a Raspberry Pi 4)

 - Dream Machine Professional: Firewall and routing

-- Python libraries: python-nmap, vulners, schedule
+- Python 3.11.5 with libraries: python-nmap, vulners, schedule

 - Notification: Pushover for mobile alerts